jadestudios/JadeStudios-DiscordBot/README.md

 The config.json file will build during tsc, so you can put token there.

 DB files need to be copied over to prod.
-This repo is setup to optimally run the bot.

 There is a timezone file in /configs.
 It has been pruned of DST locations.